18 gifts for dad that he'll like better than what he got last year

 Instead of a folding stool for working in the yard...

 Justin Fuhrman, a dad of two girls in Myrtle Beach, South Carolina, has a simple Father's Day wish: a nice lawn chair.
 They tend to get beat up pretty quickly, being outside and all.
 So if the dad you love is in need of an upgrade, may we suggest this comfy beauty.
-He'll be protected from the sun with the big umbrella, yet the chair itself still reclines.
+It's built with weather-resistant acacia wood and can fold up for easy storage.

 _____________________________________________________________________________